sp1099/Head_Soccer/README.md

 ## Start the game

 Run the project by running the file "head_soccer_main.py".
 Afterwards click the Button "Start the Game!" and the game will start immediately.
 The left-hand player can be moved by pressing the keys 'w', 'a' and 'd' and is able to shoot by pressing space.
 You can move the right-hand player by using the arrow keys.
-He will after pressing 'p'.
+He will shoot after pressing 'p'.

 ## Particularities